Spectrum+ 48K & 128K Keyboard Membrane Replacement

 Again, I have had many perfect membranes sent back to me as non-working as people have attempted to test the new keyboard membrane assembly before passing them through and fixing the clamps.
 This is usually by people who are used to replacing the membranes on rubber key Spectrums (which don't need leg clamps) but have not performed the task on a Spectrum+.

 Now replace the ends of the flat cables into their sockets on the main board, again taking care not to bend or buckle the ends.
 Now the keyboard can be tested before screwing it back properly to the base unit.

-Replacement membranes these days are thinner than the originals and it be difficult to get the old ribbon cable sockets to grip the end contacts.
+Some replacement membranes these days are thinner than the originals and it be difficult to get the old ribbon cable sockets to grip the end contacts.

 Carefully attaching some thin sticky back plastic to the back of the ribbon (not the contact side) helps to “thicken up” the ribbon a little so that the connector sockets can get a better grip.

 By now you will probably have lost the feet of the Spectrum+ or forgotten how to put them back - see the picture to the right!